 Sexy Hair is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “Sexy Hair (a subsidiary of Henkel) does not commission animal testing unless it is required by a specific applicable law.
 Henkel continues to intensively work on the development of alternative methods, which could be accepted in lieu of animal testing in the near future.”